apache/hadoop/hadoop-tools/hadoop-aws/src/site/markdown/tools/hadoop-aws/committer_architecture.md

 The design proposes the name `__magic` for the directory.
 HDFS and the various scanning routines always treat files and directories starting with `_` as temporary/excluded data.

-There's another option, `_temporary`, which is used by `FileOutputFormat` for its output.
-If that was used, then the static methods in `FileOutputCommitter` to generate paths, for example `getJobAttemptPath(JobContext, Path)` would return paths in the "magic" directory, so automatically be treated as delayed-completion files.
-This is potentially confusing.

 **Magic Committer: Subdirectories**